 oc adm upgrade channel command in the OpenShift CLI to configure an empty channel.
 This configuration can be helpful if, for example, a cluster has restricted network access and there is no local, reachable update recommendation service.

 Red Hat recommends upgrading to versions suggested by OpenShift Update Service only.
 For minor version update, versions must be contiguous.
 Red Hat does not test updates to noncontiguous versions and cannot guarantee compatibility with earlier versions.

-fast-4.10 channel is updated with new and previous minor versions of 4.10 as soon as Red Hat declares the given version as a general availability release.
-As such, these releases are fully supported, are production quality, and have performed well while available as a release candidate in the
+fast-4.10 channel is updated with new versions of OpenShift Container Platform 4.10 as soon as Red Hat declares the version as a general availability (GA) release.
+As such, these releases are fully supported and purposed to be used in production environments.

 fast-4.10 channel contains releases as soon as their errata are published, releases are added to the

 stable-4.10 channel after a delay.
 During this delay, data is collected from multiple sources and analyzed for indications of product regressions.
 Once a significant number of data points have been collected, and absent negative signals, these releases are added to the stable channel.